a+ a- print

 Happiness is not something far away.
 It is to be found neither in fame nor in popularity.
 When you live with integrity, your heart begins to fill with a happiness as vast as the universe.
 It’s about being true to yourself and starting from where you are.
 From there your happiness will expand and grow limitlessly.

-Happiness is to be found within your own life, in your thoughts at this very moment.
-You yourself are most noble and precious.
-You have no need to be envious of anyone or to long for far-off things.
+Happiness lies within your own life, within a single moment.
+You yourself are the most noble and precious.
+There is no need to envy others or long for distant things.

 Just as a tree that lived a thousand years lasts another thousand years after it has been cut, happiness will continue and endure to the extent that we have suffered to attain it.